-Aeonioum Sunburst, is a hybrid succulent plant from the family Crasaulaceae.
+Aeonioum Sunburst, is a hybrid succulent plant from the family Crassulaceae.
 It is a very popular succulent due to the large variegated, tricolour leaves forming a showy rosette.

 Aeonium Sunburst is a medium sized shrub with the main stem branching out and ending in a rosette type arrangement.
 Each rosette can measure up to 30-40 cm across, depending on conditions it’s grown in.

 Plants in shade can measure wider and grow longer leaves whereas plants grown in full sun will be more compact and smaller, with more stubby and colourful leaves.
 This cultivar can grow over 50cm tall and wide.

 The leaves are green, yellow and pink with a pointy end.
 Plants grown in the shade tend not to develop the pink edges that the sun grown plants have.
 Young rosettes form in a circle around more mature rosettes and eventually branch out.

 The flowering of this plant can be random, depending on the age and location of the plant.
 Most of the time Aeonium Sunburst can flower in late winter-early spring.

 A cone of cream flowers will grow out of the centre of the rosette.
 The flowers last for approximately a month then the rosette will die.

 The flower spike, including the rosette it is shooting out off can be cut down completely.
 It is unlikely the whole plant will die when flowers appear, only the rosettes that have flowered.

 Aeonium Sunburst easily propagates by cuttings.
 It is unlikely to grow from leaf or seed.